Vitamin-C With Polyphenols

 Deficiency of vitamin C is often associated with anemia, infections, bleeding gums, scurvy, poor wound healing, capillary hemorrhage, muscle degeneration, atherosclerotic plaques and neurotic disturbances.
 For the correction of deficiency, vitamin C is often supplemented in large doses and unlike fat soluble vitamins, toxicity is rare (Chambial, et al 2013).

 According to biochemist Irwin Stone, humankind as a whole has a genetic disease called hypoascorbemia.
+Considering we don’t actually synthesize our own vitamin C, this is very likely to be true.

 "‘Full correction’ of this genetic disease is defined as supplying to the afflicted individual ascorbic acid in amounts the liver would be synthesizing had this mutation not occurred.
 It is assumed that the ascorbic acid requirements in man's physiology are not much different from those of other mammals capable of carrying out this synthesis.
 Thus, the required amounts would fluctuate because ascorbic acid production in the mammals is regulated in accord with the superimposed stresses.
 Based on the scant data on mammalian synthesis, presently available only for the rat, a 70 kg individual would produce 1.8 gm to 4.0 gm of ascorbic acid per day in the unstressed condition.
 Under stress, up to 15.2 gm could be produced daily.
 When this estimated daily production of many grams per day is contrasted with the recommended adult daily intake of 70 mg, considered as adequate under the 'vitamin' hypothesis, the disparity is striking."